Advisory Commission on Charter Schools

 Commissioner Hunkapiller believes that the Commission duties need to be redefined.
 Maybe a dialogue with the charter community about whether the work needs to be redistributed.
 The question to be answered is where do we get the policies for the betterment of the community.

 Chair Bauer comments that part of the issue is how the information to the board is bundled.
 For example, explain why it is important for a school to have a certain amount of years versus another.
 I did hear though, schools that are not ASAM, and they can earn this designation on accountability.
 In spite of that, a number of schools have come forward with API of 400 and the board has been very focused on that.
 A number of board members were not versed in ASAM status.
-We can not make these decisions in a vaccuum.
+We can not make these decisions in a vacuum.
 It creates a perspective for the board that we are not interested in quality.

 Commissioner Barber states that Liaison Chan has acknowledged that maybe the role needs to be changed.
 Maybe there can be a small committee from the commission to carry the message, get feedback, and endorsements.
 The Board can frame what they think expectations should be.
 I laugh that others think the former board was charter friendly.
 They held everybody accountable.

 Liaison Chan notes that the Proposition 39 decision took nine years and the charter SELPA took five years.
 People pay attention because it is valuable.
-If a decision is not not getting 75 or 80 percent support, then it is not ready.
+If a decision is not getting 75 or 80 percent support, then it is not ready.
 Do not bring it to the board otherwise.
 It takes time and the hope is that with the ACCS and the Board, both groups will stay for a good number of years and mature together.
 As complex as it is, one must work toward getting more buy-in so that we can get to a place where there is a wider path.